Temps and termites are on the rise. Schedule your free inspection today.

 Prior visitors could have brought bed bugs in, leaving the pests there to wait for your arrival.

-If you notice signs of bed bugs or suspect you have a bed bug infestation, it’s important to contact a licensed pest control professional to inspect your home.
+If you notice signs of bed bugs or suspect you have a bed bug infestation, it’s important to contact a pest control professional to inspect your home.
 Every bed bug infestation is different.
 Western Exterminator offers customized treatment plans to meet your needs.
-Contact us or give us a call at 800-937-8398 today.
+Contact us or give us a call at 877-318-2993 today.

 Related posts